Who needs a license for kdb+?¶

 Free, non-commercial, 64-bit kdb+ on demand¶

-kdb+ on demand 64-bit personal edition is for personal, non-commercial use.
-It may be used freely on up to 2 computers, and up to a maximum of 16 cores per computer, but is not licensed for use on any cloud – only personal computers.
+Free 64-bit kdb+ On-Demand Personal Edition is for personal, non-commercial use.
+Currently, it may be used on up to 2 computers, and up to a maximum of 16 cores per computer, but is not licensed for use on any cloud – only on personal computers.
 It may not be used for any commercial purposes.
+See the full terms and conditions.

 Free, non-commercial, 32-bit kdb+¶

-Use of the free, non-commercial, 32-bit kdb+ distribution, is licensed by the terms and conditions on the download page.
+Use of the free, non-commercial, 32-bit kdb+ distribution, is governed by the 32-bit terms and conditions.

-When you start kdb+ you will see on the banner that your license has no expiry date.
+No license key file is required.
+When you start kdb+ the banner shows your license has no expiry date.

-Use of commercial 64-bit kdb+ is licensed by your agreement with Kx.
+Use of commercial kdb+ is covered by your license agreement with Kx.

 License key files¶

-64-bit distributions of kdb+ (commercial and personal) require a valid license key file.
+All 64-bit versions of kdb+ need a valid license key file to run.

 Without one, kdb+ signals an error